niblongbiesconnor/TextSiri/README.md

 Modules
 ---

-All of the modules that I have created can be found ~~[here](http://github.com/mission712/textsiri-modules)~~ TODO.
+All of the modules that I have created can be found [here](http://github.com/mission712/textsiri-modules).
 Simply throw them in the **modules** directory.
 They will automatically create their configuration files, and you may change them while the bot's running (Feature of the *Reload* module).

 License
 ---